NVIDIA/workbench-example-agentic-rag/README.md

 ![User interface for the Agentic RAG project](readme-images/static/agentic-rag-screen-shot.png "User interface for the Agentic RAG project")

 # Agentic RAG - Idea to answers in minutes
-Improve RAG with an agentic approach that:
+#### Improve RAG with an agentic approach that:
-- handles relevance and accuracy checks
-- triggers web search if needed
+- handles relevance and accuracy checks, triggering web search if needed
 - does hallucination control on results
 - lets you configure prompts for each part of the pipeline

-Use API endpoints or self-host on your own GPUs:
+#### Do inference with free API endpoints or self-host on your own GPUs:
-- Pre-configured to use free API endpoints on build.nvidia.com
+- Pre-configured to use free endpoints on build.nvidia.com
-- OR, configure to use self-hosted models on remote GPUs
+- OR, configure to use self-hosted models on your remote GPUs

-Modify this application and make it your own:
+#### Modify this application and make it your own:
 - [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) this repository instead of cloning
 - Edit the code to change the Gradio app and logic of agent